entrupy/entrupy-sdk-sampleproject-iOS/README.md

 ## 2. CocoaPods
 Integrating the Entrupy SDK with your app currently requires CocoaPods to handle dependencies and versioning.
-Add the EntrupySDK pod in the app target of your Podfile and then run pod install to add the Entrupy framework to your application.
+Add the EntrupySDK pod in the app target of your Podfile and then run pod install to add the EntrupySDK framework to your application.
 ```
 target 'app' do
   pod 'EntrupySDK' , '1.0.0'
 end
 ```
+Refer to the [release page](https://github.com/entrupy/entrupy-sdk-iOS/releases) for version numbers and update the Podfile with the version you wish to download.
+You can also manually download and link the EntrupySDK framework.

 ## 3. Supported iOS Versions
 The Entrupy SDK supports iOS 14.0 and up.